 Third, we apply the framework to the AICS'2019 adversarial malware classification challenge organized by the MIT Lincoln Lab.
-According to the Challenge organizers, there were ``over 300 participants attempted to download and classify the malware data set'' \cite{aics_nes:Online} and we won the Challenge by achieving a 73.60\% Harmonic mean score (which is the metric the organizer chose to use before making the data available); i.e., we achieve the {\em highest} score (i.e., classification accuracy) among all of the participating teams.
+According to the Challenge organizers, there were ``over 300 participants attempted to download and classify the malware data set'' \cite{aics_nes:Online} and we win the Challenge by achieving a 73.60\% Harmonic mean score (which is the metric the organizer chose to use before making the data available); i.e., we achieve the {\em highest} score among all of the participating teams.

-Fourth, after announcing we won the Challenge, the organizer made the test data with ground-truth labels publicly available at \url{http://www-personal.umich.edu/~arunesh/AICS2019/challenge.html}.
-In order to understand why we only achieved a 73.60\% Harmonic mean score, we leveraged the test data ground-truth labels to conduct a further study.
-Using a retrospective analysis of the AICS'2019 Challenge, we find that Adversarial Training based models (leveraging adversarial examples generated by ourselves) tend to over-fit the perturbations in the training set, this may be caused by the imbalance in the training set (because we do not observe this phenomenon in the experiment based on the balanced Drebin dataset) and/or caused by the fact that the training set is small.
+Fourth, after announcing that we win the Challenge, the organizer makes the ground-truth labels publicly available at \url{http://www-personal.umich.edu/~arunesh/AICS2019/challenge.html}.
+In order to understand why we only achieve a 73.60\% Harmonic mean score, we leverage the ground-truth labels to conduct a further study.
+We show that (i) oversampling benefits adversarial regularization in defending against evasion attacks in term of the Macro-F1 score and (ii) adversarial regularization tends to overfit the perturbed examples while this phenomenon does not occur to the non-adversarial (i.e., original) data.